 The world’s first purpose-designed Service Operation Vessel for the offshore wind industry, delivered in 2014, was developed by Ulstein, based on our extensive experience in offshore oil and gas.
-Four years later, Ulstein’s ship designs are firmly positioned in the offshore wind market.
+Few years later, Ulstein’s ship designs are firmly positioned in the offshore wind market.

 Many ship owners and ship yards, having been well established within offshore oil and gas, are now looking to other market segments, such as the offshore renewables industry.
 Ulstein is one of the companies who has been through this business transformation.
 The past few years we have entered into contracts ranging from planning and advisory, through to concept, basic and detail designs to ship construction, pre-commissioning, commissioning, testing and delivery of final offshore wind vessels.